 Who is liposuction right for?

-People with heart problems or blood clotting disorders and pregnant women should avoid liposuction because it could cause serious complications.
+People with heart problems or blood clotting disorders and pregnant people should avoid liposuction because it could cause serious complications.

 CoolSculpting side effects